utkarshagawade17/flex-reviews/README.md

 - **Documentation**: Check the `/docs` folder
 - **API Testing**: Use the built-in test suite at `/api-test-comprehensive`

+## 🛠️ Credits / Tools

+AI assistance: Used a general-purpose AI assistant for minor scaffolding and refactor suggestions.

 ---

 **Built with ❤️ using Next.js, React Query, and TypeScript**